 Adam created his own video company in 2010, going by the pen name Adam Ray.
 His first films were stop-animation.
 The following year, Adam created his first live-action experimental thriller, Matchbook.
 He would later make one additional independent film each year, collaborating with other filmmakers and inspiring artists who have a passion for digital film.

 Adam continues to consult with independent film companies in southern Arizona.
-He's a large supporter for the artistic community and is an advocate for civil rights and local politics.
-His hobbies include producing independent films and portrait photography.
+He's a large supporter for the artistic community and is an advocate for street art and ritualistic symbolism.
+His hobbies include gardening and portrait photography.

-He resides in Tucson, Arizona with his two dogs, Jules and Pinky.
+He resides in Tucson with his two dogs, Jules and Pinky.